Things101/Basic-Front-End-Projects/README.md

 ## Future Plans

-~Create new webpages with JS and various front end developmental libraries.
+-Create new webpages with JS and various front end developmental libraries.
 This can include Bootstrap, React, Redux and jQuery.
-~Create webpages with back end APIs.
+-Create webpages with back end APIs.
 The framework I will work with is to be determined.
-~Create a fullstack dynamic webpage using different technologies for the front-end and back-end side.
+-Create a fullstack dynamic webpage using different technologies for the front-end and back-end side.